 - By finishing in the top 25% of finishers (either at a tournament site or across Australia and New Zealand combined) on the Championships Qualifying Exam

 - Students who have competed before for their countries at the International Geography Olympiad are automatically qualified for the IGB World Championships for life (i.e. as long as they are age-eligible), but must still take a version of the Championships Qualifying Exam, if they haven’t already done so, for seeding purposes, which they could do for free.

 2. What events will the International Geography Bee World Championships consist of?

-Please see the IGB World Championships page here for the draft schedule of events, this page for descriptions of competitions, and this page for other events that are part of the 2018 IGB World Championships.
+Please see the IGB World Championships page here for the draft schedule of events, this page for descriptions of buzzer-based competitions, this page for descriptions of other competitions, and this page for other events that are part of the 2018 IGB World Championships.

 3. When and where will the World Championships take place?